 Planning history information and other discretionary services

 We'll only be able to provide discretionary services that can be completed electronically.
-Therefore any requests received which cannot be dealt with in full will be put on hold, the enquirer notified of this and the enquiry completed as soon as possible after government movement restrictions are lifted.
+Therefore any requests received which cannot be dealt with in full will be put on hold, the enquirer notified of this and the enquiry completed as soon as possible.

 We may not be fully investigating matters where significant harm cannot be demonstrated.

-The Planning Enforcement team will aim to make an initial investigation of complaints within the first 28 days, although at the current time this may take slightly longer.
-Complainants will be advised of any significant action or developments relating to the case as and when they arise, or if this case is closed.
+Complainants will be advised of any significant action or developments relating to the case as and when they arise, or if the case is closed.

 We'll also take a pragmatic approach to some developments which are undertaken purely to cope with the impact of coronavirus.